TÜRKIYE

 Take a comprehensive tour through Türkiye’s rich past and breathtaking natural beauty, where East meets West.

-• The tour starts at 5.00pm on Friday 18 September, at the Armada Hotel, Istanbul
+• The tour starts at 5.00pm on Friday 18 September, at the Sura Hagia Sophia, Istanbul.

-The tour ends after breakfast on Monday 5 October, at the Armada Hotel, Istanbul.
+The tour ends after breakfast on Monday 5 October, at the Sura Hagia Sophia, Istanbul.

 • Grade Three.
 This tour is among our most physically demanding.